jfranco1701/DietTracker-Mobile/README.md

 # Background

 DietTracker was orginally developed for the class CYBR 8470 - Secure Web Developlment.
 It consisted of a web application and a REST API.
-The DietTracker Mobile application was purposed as an independent study project.
+The DietTracker Mobile application was proposed as an independent study project.
 The goal of this project was to develop an application that builds upon the previous work.
 The proposal called for a Raspberry Pi with an attached touch screen to be used as the hardware and for Windows Iot to be used for the operating system.

 # Software